WWE Hall of Famer charged in deadly DUI crash, deputies say - NewsBreak

 TAMPA, Fla. ( WFLA ) — Pro wrestling Hall of Famer Tamara Lynn “Sunny” Sytch is behind bars after she was involved in a deadly three-car crash in Florida, according to authorities.

 The former WWE star was was behind the wheel of a 2012 Mercedes-Benz when she rear-ended a Kia that was stopped at a traffic signal, according to previous reports .
-The crash took place on March 25 in the city of Ormond Beach, just north of Daytona Beach.READ MORE: Tamara Lynn ‘Sunny’ Sytch, pro wrestling Hall of Famer, involved in fatal Florida crash: police
+The crash took place on March 25 in the city of Ormond Beach, just north of Daytona Beach.Colorado creek makes list of best beaches in US

 The driver of the Kia, 75-year-old Julian Lafrancis Lasseter, died as a result of his injuries.